leonrichcy/simple_shell/README.md

 >
 > Our shell shall be called `hsh`.
 ## Introduction
-This repository is a ALX Holberton School Project.
-The school project consisted in writing a shell like `sh` (Bourne Shell) by Stephen Bourne , in `C`, using a limited number of standard library functions, so instead we used our own function that we rewrited over the past three month [Here.](https://github.com/TosinISOGUN/alx-low_level_programming)
+This repository is a ALX Software Engineering Project.
+The project consisted in writing a shell like `sh` (Bourne Shell) by Stephen Bourne , in `C`, using a limited number of standard library functions, so instead we used our own function that we rewrited over the past three month [Here.](https://github.com/leonrichcy/alx-low_level_programming)

 The goal in this project is to make us understand how a shell works.
 - To single out some core topics which includes;